adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing.md

 ```

 8. scrolling fatigue
-   - With the use of `beforeEach` function, reader needs to scroll up a lot to understand the set up.
+   - If there are a lot of variables initialize in `beforeEach` function, reader needs to scroll up a lot to understand the set up.
    To be more intuitively, consider creating a setup function with a proper name for readability.

 9. how to test a throwing error